Compositional equivalences based on Open pNets: Semantics of Open pNets

 For any pNet \pNet, let $\Leaves(\pNet) = \mylangle S_i,{s_i}_0,V, \to_i\myrangle^{i \in L}$ be the set of pLTS at its leaves, then $States(\pNet) = \{\triangleleft s_i^{i\in L} \triangleright| \forall i\in L. s_i \in S_i\}$.
 A pLTS being its own single leave:\\ $States(\mylangle S,s_0,V, \to\myrangle) = \{\triangleleft s \triangleright| s \in S \}$.

-The initial state is defined as: $InitState(\pNet) = \triangleleft {{s_i}_0}^{i\in L} \triangleright$. \end{definition} To be precise, the state of each pLTS is entirely characterised by both the state of the automaton, and the value of its variables $V$.
-Consequently, the complete characterization of the state of a pNet should take into account the value of its variables $vars(P)$.
+The initial state is defined as: $InitState(\pNet) = \triangleleft {{s_i}_0}^{i\in L} \triangleright$. \end{defi} To be precise, the state of each pLTS is entirely characterized by both the state of the automaton, and the value of its variables $V$.
+Consequently, the state of a pNet is not only characterized the tuple of pLTS states but also contains the value of its variables $vars(P)$.